How to Effectively Track Your Marketing Expenses

 Planned expense buckets

-For example, you might budget an amount for travel every month even though you don’t know the precise make-up of taxi rides, train fares, airfares, and car mileage that will come in.
+You may plan an aggregate cost for a group of expenses and reserve a budget for them.
+For example, you might budget an amount for travel every month even though you don’t know the precise makeup of taxi rides, train fares, airfares, and car mileage that will come in.
 Such expenses will likely be charged to credit cards – maybe even paid by cash – and won’t be explicitly in the marketing plan with line-by-line precision.
 When you see them as individual expenses, they will already be committed or even reconciled, and they should be charged to the marketing budget you reserved for them as they come in.

 It makes a lot of sense to try to understand your surprise-expense run rate if you can.
 If you don’t know what it is, look at some historical data and try to find expenses like this: accounting reclassifications (for example, an expense is moved into your budget from another department); corporate allocation you didn’t know about; someone did something bad with the corporate credit card, and you have to eat the cost.

 You may encounter surprise expenses from unforeseen issues.
-You may have unexpected PR costs from a crisis management project (e.g., customer, press, investor, and analyst communications after a data breach), for example, or you may have to make a major mid-year adjustment in your plan due to some major external factor, like a natural disaster.
+You may have unexpected PR costs from a crisis management project (e.g., customer, press, investor, and analyst communications after a data breach), for example, or you may have to make a major mid-year adjustment in your plan due to an external factor, like a natural disaster.

 Disputed expenses

 When you get a surprise expense, you may conclude it doesn’t belong in your budget.
-This is a common occurrence, and it pays to be diligent – you have enough to worry about paying another department’s bills.
+This is a common occurrence, and it pays to be diligent–you have enough to worry about paying another department’s bills.

 Corporate and departmental budget allocations are frequent candidates to be disputed.
 You need to track the expense in your budget as if it will be paid by you until finance agrees to move it.